swape/js-book/docs/chapter1/functions.md

 console.log(add('1', 8))
 ```

-Now we can send text or number to our add function and it converts them to number and return the sum back.
+Now we can send text or number to our add function, and it converts them to number and return the sum back.

 You can assign functions to variable.